 First things first.
-You can definitely observe emerging trends and ways .NET Framework is evolving and developers with it.
+You can definitely observe emerging trends and ways the .NET framework is evolving and developers with it.
 The .NET Developer Days 2018 was a clear sign of that.
-There was a pool of topics present throughout the entire conference, hence they are here to stay:
+There was a pool of topics present throughout the entire conference; hence they are here to stay:

 Let’s start with the opening keynote by Scott Hunter.
 He focused on the latest technologies that are currently under development or nearly completed.
-Teams working on development or .NET are working hard and Hunter assured us that the number of platform’s users are growing each month, back-to-back.
-Technology has been widely adopted by many companies and developers and it’s used in many branches of software development.
-Last year over 1 mln new and active developers joined the .NET community and the framework itself is installed on millions of new PC units.
+Teams working on development or .NET are working hard, and Hunter assured us that the number of platform users is growing each month, back-to-back.
+Technology has been widely adopted by many companies and developers, and it’s used in many branches of software development.
+Last year over 1 mln new and active developers joined the .NET community, and the framework itself is installed on millions of new PC units.

 The other demo was for Live Share technology – an interesting piece of code that allows for easy sharing of your own code to work on this code.
 Sounds complicated?
-It’s not – there is an editor, there is a team, you work real time on the same code by sharing an editor screen.
+It’s not – there is an editor, there is a team, you work real-time on the same code by sharing an editor screen.
 Just post a comment next to the code, please.
-Yeah, even when you share the code real time.
+Yeah, even when you share the code in real-time.
 Yes, like always.
 That should be the law.
 The best part?
 No matter what application you’re working on and what language you’re using to build it.
 There’s no need for the same operating system!
-You just use Visual Studio for that and then edit and debug real-time without repository cloning or environment configuration.
+You use Visual Studio for that and then edit and debug real-time without repository cloning or environment configuration.

-Sasha Goldstein presented a keynote titled ‘Squeezing the Hardware to Make Performance Juice’.
-A very advanced and interesting presentation on increasing calculations efficiency throughout the whole application running cycle.
+Sasha Goldstein presented a keynote titled "Squeezing the Hardware to Make Performance Juice."
+A very advanced and interesting presentation on increasing calculation efficiency throughout the whole application running cycle.
 When an application kills the processor by using its 100% capacity, its life can be saved by running parallel calculations with multiple threads that can be made at the same time with multiple processor cores.
 Obvious, right?
-Goldstein focused his efforts to show how to write algorithms used in mathematics, physics, video games and computer graphics to use all ‘execution unit’ ports more efficiently.
+Goldstein focused his efforts to show how to write algorithms used in mathematics, physics, video games, and computer graphics to use all ‘execution unit’ ports more efficiently.
 You can achieve that goal by using parallelization and vectorization.
-In plain English – you can program an algorithm in such way that you achieve a parallel run of some mathematical equations on a single core.
-You can also introduce decision making problems in such way that cache available to the processor can be better used for managing indirect results.
+In plain English – you can program an algorithm in such a way that you achieve a parallel run of some mathematical equations on a single core.
+You can also introduce decision-making problems in such a way that the cache available to the processor can be better used for managing indirect results.

-Neal Ford presented a very interesting problem.
-Titled ‘Comparing Service Based Architectures’ the keynote focused on architectures for building applications based on services: monolithic, service-based, service-oriented and microservices.
+Neal Ford presented a fascinating problem.
+Titled "Comparing Service-Based Architectures," the keynote focused on architectures for building applications based on services: monolithic, service-based, service-oriented, and microservices.
 The keynote broke down the last three.
-The point of the presentation was to point out which one of them is the best and which one you should choose.
+The presentation's point was to point out which one of them is the best and which one you should choose.
 Unfortunately, the right answer is: it depends.
-Read the whole presentation to know more about service based architectures.
+Read the whole presentation to know more about service-based architectures.

-Noelle LaCharite presented ‘Designing Voice-Driven Apps With Alexa, Cortana and Microsoft AI’.
-This was basically tech demo for Alexa, Cortana and Microsoft AI.
-LaCharite is sure that in the near future conversations with artificial intelligence will go way beyond simple voice commands and pre-programmed talks with chatbots.
-According to her, this branch of software development is still in diapers and presents low entry level for many developers, hence it’s worth to pay attention and decide on a career change.
+Noelle LaCharite presented "Designing Voice-Driven Apps With Alexa, Cortana and Microsoft AI."
+This was basically a tech demo for Alexa, Cortana, and Microsoft AI.
+LaCharite is sure that soon, conversations with artificial intelligence will go way beyond simple voice commands and pre-programmed talks with chatbots.
+According to her, this branch of software development is still in diapers and presents a low entry level for many developers; hence it’s worth paying attention and decide on a career change.
 Watch the sample video about voice-driven apps and software development on her channel to know more.

-Gill Cleeren showed a presentation called ‘Building Enterprise Web Applications With ASP.NET Core MVC’.
+Gill Cleeren showed a presentation called "Building Enterprise Web Applications With ASP.NET Core MVC."
 He talked about functionalities embedded into the newest version of the ASP.NET Core MVC.
-They protect the website against most popular hacker attacks.
+They protect the website against the most popular hacker attacks.
 They are:

-These techniques are commonly known but the author presented their implementation and current state of the use within the newest framework version.
+These techniques are commonly known, but the author presented their implementation and current state of use within the newest framework version.

-Gil Cleeren continued the topic with ‘Building A Mobile Enterprise Application With Xamarin.Forms, Docker, MVVM and .NET Core’.
-In this part of the presentation Cleeren focused on analysis of the code delivered by Microsoft developers – The eShop on Containers.
-Presentation’s goal was to point out specific places in the app (mostly mobile, made with Xamarin) that fix potential challenges with this project’s development and are responsible for: dependency injection, loose coupling, MVVM pattern implementation (with a lot of generic mechanisms).
-To know more about development of a mobile enterprise application, visit the link.
-It’s the same presentation from another meeting.
-To know more about eShop on Containers, visit the embedded link.
+Gil Cleeren continued the topic with "Building A Mobile Enterprise Application With Xamarin.Forms, Docker, MVVM and .NET Core".
+In this part of the presentation, Cleeren focused on the analysis of the code delivered by Microsoft developers – The eShop on Containers.
+The presentation’s goal was to point out specific places in the app (mostly mobile, made with Xamarin) that fix potential challenges with this project’s development and are responsible for: dependency injection, loose coupling, MVVM pattern implementation (with a lot of generic mechanisms).

 Next is one of the most interesting keynotes!
 Kevin Nelson talked about technologies from Google that help developers with developing intelligent solutions.
 Available APIs for REST developers:

-Michał Komorowski with ‘Will AI Replace Developers?’ asked the fundamental question.
+Michał Komorowski, with "Will AI Replace Developers?" asked the fundamental question.
 So will it?
 The finding is simple – not for a very long time.
-There are projects (e.g. Prophet or Codota) that are aiming for the change in that department but it’s not that simple.
-The More probable solution is the creation of a repository for developers that will contextually hint solutions based on the project that a developer is working on.
+There are projects (e.g., Prophet) that are aiming for the change in that department, but it’s not that simple.
+The more probable solution is the creation of a repository for developers that will contextually hint solutions based on the project that a developer is working on.

-Donovan Brown and his ‘Enterprise Transformation’ was probably the most motivating keynote on the entire conference.
-Brown showed his opinion on what is DevOps, basing his argument on Team Foundation Server (TFS) and its transformation from a mediocre product into a full blown and cooperative team in Microsoft, developing a great product, working on the current version of the Visual Studio Team Services.
-According to Brown, DevOps is ‘the union of people, process, and products to enable continuous delivery of value to our end users’.
+Donovan Brown and his "Enterprise Transformation" was probably the most motivating keynote at the entire conference.
+Brown showed his opinion on what DevOps is, basing his argument on Team Foundation Server (TFS) and its transformation from a mediocre product into a full-blown and cooperative team in Microsoft, developing a great product, working on the current version of the Visual Studio Team Services.
+According to Brown, DevOps is ‘the union of people, process, and products to enable continuous delivery of value to our end users.

-The inspiration comes from shocking methods implemented by Brown in order to increase productivity, effectiveness and reporting.
+The inspiration comes from shocking methods implemented by Brown in order to increase productivity, effectiveness, and reporting.
 Imagine that Brown makes sprint planning and sprint review by… an email!
-In the broader perspective the team uses long term planning with the question in mind: Based on the accessible, both internal and external knowledge, how our product should look like in the next 18 months?
+In the broader perspective, the team uses long-term planning with the question in mind: Based on the accessible, internal and external knowledge, how should our product look in the next 18 months?
 Then they divide this period of time into 3 ‘seasons’, each lasting 6 months.
 Each ends with something called Microsoft Build Conference.
 Teams ask themselves: ‘What do we want to achieve until the next build?’ and start planning.
-After each season the planning restarts, meaning you can change the entire vision every 18 months to stay up-to-date.
+After each season, the planning restarts, meaning you can change the entire vision every 18 months to stay up-to-date.

 You can watch the entire presentation on ‘Enterprise Transformation’ from another meetup here.

-The first demo touched the topic of augmented reality (AR) that can be browsed via Microsoft HoloLens or a smartphone.
-Microsoft wants for advanced 3D models to display on the screen and be presented in 3D ‘space’ outside of the screen.
-The goal here is to display them in the precise spots and to be able to talk to these avatars in any given language.
-Any thoughts about the similarity of this idea and virtual assistant like Cortana from video game series Halo or virtual assistants from Mass Effect saga?
+The first demo touched on the topic of augmented reality (AR) that can be browsed via Microsoft HoloLens or a smartphone.
+Microsoft wants advanced 3D models to display on the screen and be presented in 3D ‘space’ outside of the screen.
+The goal here is to display them in precise spots and to be able to talk to these avatars in any given language.
+Any thoughts about the similarity of this idea and virtual assistants like Cortana from the video game series Halo or virtual assistants from Mass Effect saga?

 Microsoft wants to trigger these images by few things:

 Next, Huckaby talked about interactive advertisements.
-Currently there are stillages under development with dedicated software.
-Personalized advertisement will be shown depending on who is standing in front of it, what’s in his or her basket and what mood he or she displays on the face.
+Currently, there are stillages under development with dedicated software.
+Personalized advertisements will be shown depending on who is standing in front of it, what’s in his or her basket, and what mood he or she displays on the face.
 The content will also change depending on our proximity and attention we give to the stand.

-The last but not least – an overview of a real-time object and people recognition.
-These are the systems designed for situations when we look for a certain person (wanted for crimes or potentially dangerous, for example carrying a gun).
+Last but not least – an overview of a real-time object and people recognition.
+These are the systems designed for situations when we look for a certain person (wanted for crimes or potentially dangerous, for example, carrying a gun).
 There was a demo where a room full of construction equipment and a worker was searched for a particular item and a person that took it.
 A similar presentation on computer vision can be found here.

 The conference was amazing.
 Very inspirational, full of practical knowledge and real-life situations where hardware and software alike cooperate to solve the problems of today’s challenging business and work environment.
+It was essential for a software product development company like ours.
+We like to attend this kind of conference to improve our product development services.
 We are already looking forward to the next year’s edition!